nrc1231/Mesa-RAS-Study/lf/README.md

 lf/

 src/       → Generated C++ source code
-These files are generated automatically by the Lingua Franca compiler.

 ---

 # Complie the LF server

+These server is generated automatically by the Lingua Franca compiler.
 Navigate to the `lf/src` directory and compile the LF program:

 ```bash